Best Cold Brew Coffee MakerCLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

 Yama Glass 6-8 Cup Cold Drip Maker

 If you’ve got a bigger budget or are looking to add a little intrigue to your countertop, this Kyoto-style Yama model is for you.
-Also, this is the best option for those looking to bring out the complex or subtle notes of single origin or otherwise special beans.
+One of the most highly recognized cold drip coffee makers on the market, the Yama is an ideal choice for those looking to bring out the complex, subtle notes of single-origin or otherwise special beans.

 With the steep price tag comes some pretty sweet upgrades to your regular cold brewer.
-The design allows you to get your beverage of choice in about 3-4 hours, rather than the 16-24 that most other models need.
+The design allows you to get your beverage of choice in about 3 to 4 hours, rather than the 16 to 24 hours that most other models need.

 The Yama integrates quality craftsmanship down to the materials used for the system.
 It features non-porous borosilicate glass, meaning it’ll last you longer and you won’t have to worry about mold (which is an issue with plastic options).
 Additionally, the mid-century style tower is made of real wood and compliments nearly any aesthetic.
 Even the permanent filter is premium quality ceramic.